Save money when purchasing new construction

 If you're exploring newer developments searching new construction, having an experienced Realtor at your side is crucial. is here to help you navigate the seeming infinite number of new homes today to make an offer on the one that's been built for you.

 Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-For example, if it's a recently completed home, you have little to no negotiating powers.
+For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

 At ERA Big Sun Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

-352-237-4343 to launch the search for your new home today.
+352-237-4343 to start the search for your new home today.